 In particular, left arm pain may be the only sign of a bout of angina pectoris or a heart attack.
 It may be accompanied by shortness of breath, tightness and feeling of chest weight, back and jaw pain, nausea, sweating, and general discomfort.
 However, in the case of angina pectoris, these symptoms are usually less pronounced, lasts only a few minutes, and often disappears at the end of the activity.

 • Herniated Disc (Flattening and Protrusion Of A Disc Between Two Vertebrae)

 It causes the irritation of a nerve root when it leaves the spinal cord.

 • Osteoarthritis In The Spine.

 It can cause inflammation of the root of a nerve that reaches the arm.

 Blood circulation comes into play in many leg pains (arteritis, venous insufficiency).
 They are in particular following the formation of a blood clot which blocks the blood flow and inflates the affected leg.
 This happens in case of phlebitis, which can be superficial (often related to varicose veins) or a medical emergency if the vein is deep (risk of pulmonary embolism).
 Hospitalization is then required, as well as treatment with anticoagulants and wearing compression stockings, and in some cases surgery.

 Nerves that make the leg painful

-Leg pain is also sometimes nervous.
 The narrowing of a nerve in the lower back or sciatic neuralgia are conditions that can radiate pain throughout the leg.
 In addition, diabetes or excessive consumption of alcohol promote certain forms of nerve degeneration in the legs that cause pain, tingling, loss of sensitivity and motor disorders.
 Any unusual pain in the legs should be diagnosed anyway.
-The treatment will be that of the cause.